shik1966/Thesis/presentation_script.md

 **Script:**
 "Starting with the complete BraTS2020 dataset of 369 patients, I constructed a balanced dataset of 900 total slices using a careful subsampling strategy.
 For each patient, I selected 10 slices with the largest tumor areas, 10 with the smallest nonzero tumor areas, and 10 background slices to ensure representation of all cases.

+For the initial experiments with individual feature detectors, I used a dataset of 900 slices split into 629 training samples (70%), 136 validation samples (15%), and 135 test samples (15%).
+The model was trained for 20 epochs with a batch size of 16, using the Adam optimizer and model checkpointing to save the best weights based on validation Dice score.

+However, for the final combined feature approach, I significantly expanded the dataset to approximately 11,000 slices and extended training to 50 epochs.
+This expanded dataset provided much richer training examples and allowed the model to better learn the complementary features.
+For evaluation, I used two complementary types of metrics.
+Region-based metrics include the Dice coefficient and IoU, which measure segmentation overlap and similarity.
+Boundary-based metrics include HD95 and ASSD, which specifically assess the accuracy of tumor boundaries - HD95 captures the maximum deviation while ASSD provides the average boundary error.

-This carefully curated dataset was then split into 629 training samples (70%), 136 validation samples (15%), and 135 test samples (15%), maintaining stratification across tumor sizes.
-For evaluation, I used standard metrics: Dice coefficient for overlap, IoU for intersection over union, and Hausdorff distance for boundary accuracy.
-Importantly, I employed a dual evaluation policy - Full policy including all slices, and Simple policy with only tumor-containing slices, which provides a more realistic assessment of clinical performance."
+Importantly, I employed a dual evaluation policy.
+The Full policy includes all slices and counts empty slices as perfect scores, showing overall system reliability.
+The Simple policy evaluates only tumor-containing slices, providing a more realistic and stringent assessment of clinical performance."

 **Key Points:**
 - Explain the balanced subsampling approach